fowlcomplex/wufs-resources/Fursuits and Furry Merch.md

 ## __**Fursuits / Furry Merch**__

-A lot of the guidance above can be applied to this.
 Some special things to note for Fursuits / Furry Merch:

 - When buying internationally, work out an agreement on customs (such as if your package gets lost/damaged)
 - I would exercise further caution shipping from the US and Russia.
 Whilst there are lots of makers, the problem is Tariffs and Customs Fees means you often pay 1.5x-2x+ the amount quoted, as well as other risks such as the package possibly being damaged or lost.